rsdoiel/antenna/socal_north.md

 ---

-## Robert Francis Prevost elected as first American pope
+## Cardinal Robert Prevost becomes the first American pope, choosing the name Leo XIV

 date: 2025-05-08, updated: 2025-05-08, from: The LAist

-The 133 cardinals inside the Sistine Chapel made their selections on Thursday.
-He will be known as Pope Leo XIV.
+The 133 cardinals inside the Sistine Chapel made their selection Thursday.
+The 69-year-old new pope appeared at the balcony at St. Peter's Basilica and said, "Peace be with all of you!"

 <br>